-The three non-technical courses consist of online learning followed by online practice scenarios; the five technical courses consist of hands-on classroom training followed by online practice scenarios.
+The non-technical Soft Skills course consists of online learning, including practice scenarios.
+Five technical courses consist of hands-on classroom training followed by online practice scenarios.

-Programs may be taken as standalone seminars or in full to earn the industry designation.
+Programs may be taken as standalone seminars or in full to earn the industry credential.